photkosee/network-analyzer/README.md

 - Improve CLI to be more user friendly.
 - Make use of the captured packets to analyze the traffic.
 - Make use of [GoPacket](https://pkg.go.dev/github.com/google/gopacket#hdr-Implementing_Your_Own_Decoder) to implement your own decoder to handle different kinds of packets.
+- More features such as injecting a custom packet into a network.